What is Down's syndrome?

 Down's syndrome and learning disability

-A person with Down’s syndrome will have some degree of learning disability, but the level of ability will be different for each individual.
+A person with Down’s syndrome will have some degree of learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. , but the level of ability will be different for each individual.

 A child with Down's syndrome might take longer than other children their age to reach certain milestones and to develop certain skills.
 They may also need ongoing support for different aspects of their life when they become an adult.